 If you had told 16-year-old me – San Francisco public school student, studying at night in the SF State library, dreaming of the future – that I would someday be writing this message as chair of the Journalism Department, I may have called you crazy.
 Today, I hope to call you a friend, an ally, a willing co-conspirator in redoubling our efforts to serve our diverse, multi-cultural world.

 SF State Journalism offers undergraduate degrees in Journalism, Photojournalism, and Bilingual Spanish Journalism.
 Our multidisciplinary Bilingual Spanish Journalism includes instruction from the Departments of Journalism, Modern Languages and Literature, Broadcast and Electronic Communication Arts, Latina/Latino Studies, International Relations, Political Science, and Criminal Justice.
 Our bilingual degree is the only such undergraduate program in California, and one of just a few in the United States.

 You may be reading this page to help answer this question: "Is journalism for me?"
 To be sure, it is not for everyone.
 If you are assessing if journalism is the right major, you may find helpful some qualities we find valuable, whether you are an aspiring writer, editor, producer, photographer, or any combination:

-Passion: You want to change the world by telling stories that no one else has told.
+Passion: You want to change the world by telling stories no one else has told.

-Curiosity: You find yourself asking people questions about themselves and their opinions.
+Curiosity: You find yourself asking people questions about themselves, their experiences, and their opinions.

 Writing: You live to write!
-Even photographers write a lot in our major.
-Synthesizing and analyzing information from lots of places makes you happy!
+Even our Photojournalism majors use writing every day in their work.
+Synthesizing, analyzing, and organizing information from lots of places makes you happy!
 Grammar is exciting!